 Who Stays In The Marital Home If There Are Children In The Picture?

 It depends.
 The wife or the husband can stay depending mainly on who is the primary caregiver and the children’s best interests.

 Ultimately, you should be guided by a divorce attorney before you decide whether to stay or leave.

 If you are looking into getting a divorce, you want someone who is going to be on your side.
-Connect with us at Charlotte Christian Law Firm to find an attorney that will go to bat for you both in and out of court.
+Connect with us at The Law Offices of Charlotte Christian and Associates Firm to find an attorney that will go to bat for you both in and out of court.
 We will fight for you.
 Experience the Charlotte Christian difference.
 Connect with us by phone at (256) 769-0508, or online at charlottechristianlaw.com.
 As we’d love to advocate for you, throughout your divorce journey and help you keep the house or child custody.